dmccuskey/tos-tps-ttm-watchlist-indicator/README.md

 4. On *any* column in the watchlist, right-click the header and select *Customize...*.

+    This will open up the Watchlist dialog where we add the script to a new column.

     ![new step 4](images/new-04-menu.png)

-    This will open up the Watchlist dialog.

 5. In the input box labeled *Lookup a column...* type in the name you chose in step 3, eg `testtest`.